GIT Compactifications of M_{0,n} and Flips: Examples

 On the other hand, when $\gamma = \frac{4}{9} - \epsilon$, then each of these remains the same, except for $ \sigma ( I_7 )$ which becomes 2, and $\sigma ( I_{12} )$, which becomes 3.
 Now, consider the diagram

 By Corollary \ref{DivisorialContraction}, neither $f^+$ nor $f^-$ contracts a divisor.
-On the other hand, the map $f^+$ contracts the F-curve $(10,7,1,1)$, whereas the map $f^-$ contracts the F-curve $(12,5,1,1)$, so neither $f^+$ nor $f^-$ is trivial.
+On the other hand, the map $f^+$ contracts the F-curve class $(10,7,1,1)$, whereas the map $f^-$ contracts the F-curve class $(12,5,1,1)$, so neither $f^+$ nor $f^-$ is trivial.
+(The numerical class of an F-curve is determined by the number of marked points on each leg, whence the preceding notation.)
 It follows from Corollary \ref{Flips} that the diagram is a flip.

-Finally we note that the moduli space $U_{5,19} \gquot_{\frac{4}{9}, \vec{\frac{2}{9}}}SL(6)$ is not isomorphic to a modular compactification as in \cite{Smy09}.
+Finally we note that the moduli space $U_{5,19} \gquot_{\frac{4}{9}, \vec{\frac{2}{9}}}\SL(6)$ is not isomorphic to a modular compactification as in \cite{Smy09} (this does not contradict Proposition \ref{prop:GITass} because the linearization lies on a GIT wall, hence there are strictly semistable points).
 In this sense it is truly a ``new'' compactification of $M_{0,19}$.
 To see this, consider the Deligne-Mumford stable curve $X$ which is a chain of 4 rational curves, each component containing 10, 2, 2, and 5 marked points, respectively.
 The image of $X$ in the GIT quotient has three components.
 These components have 10, 0, and 5 marked points on their interiors, and there are 2 marked points at each of the nodes -- the two interior components of $X$ are contracted.
 On the other hand, the original curve is a specialization of a Deligne-Mumford stable curve $Y$ consisting of 3 components, containing 10, 4, and 5 marked points, respectively.
 Hence, if this space were modular, then by \cite{Smy09} the interior component of $Y$ would have to be contracted as well.
 But we see that this is not the case.